magomimmo/modern-cljs/doc/tutorial-05.md

 }"]
 ```

-Oops, the `init` function assigned as the value for the `window`
+Ops, the `init` function assigned as the value for the `window`
-`onload` property is not the one we previously assigned to it,, but
+`onload` property is not the one we previously assigned to it, but
 the `init` function we defined for `shoppingForm`.

 What just happened has to do with the CLJS/Google Closure Compiler